Yui-H8/SQLNoir/case-003.md

 WHERE p.address LIKE '%Ocean Drive%'
 ;
 ```
-:::note info
+::: note info
 one who lives on 300ish "Ocean Drive"
 :::

 | info | - | - |